nextapps-de/mikado/README.md

         <td>The tap event is a synthetic click event for touch-enabled devices.
 It also fully prevents the 300ms click delay.
 The tap event automatically falls back to a native click listener when running on non-touchable device.</td>
     </tr>
 </table>

+<a name="reuse"></a>
+## About Non-/Keyed, Non-/Reusing

+Mikado combines the best of each world and support all paradigm out of the box.
+Just pass the right <a href="#options">options</a> when initialize.

+> Mikado is one of the very few libraries which provides you a 100% non-reusing paradigm.

+Assume a list of new items comes fresh from an external source.
+Generally keyed libraries will fail in restoring the original state of a component when a data item of the new fetched list has the same key.
+Mikado is able to restoring 100% of the original state in any situation.

+__Notice:__ An original state does not include an event listener which was directly bound to an element.
+The original state is the state before you apply anything manually (or by external).

 ## Create, Initialize, Destroy Views